mayadata-io/kubera-docs/content/kubera-enterprise/index.md

 ---
-title: Kubera Documentation
+title: Kubera Enterprise Documentation
-shortTitle: Kubera
+shortTitle: Kubera Enterprise
 #intro: 'Get {% data variables.product.prodname_desktop %} set up to manage your project work.
 Authenticate to {% data variables.product.prodname_dotcom_the_website %} or {% data variables.product.prodname_enterprise %}, keep the app up-to-date, and review your preferred settings.'
+intro: 'Kubera Enterprise helps with the use of Kubernetes as a data plane.
+This section covers the documentation for installing Kubera Enterprise, getting started with the initial configuration, enterprise deployment configuration, launching Kubera modules and subscription management.
+Choose any of the topics below to explore more'
 redirect_from:
   - /kubera-enterprise/
 versions: